Learn more about how the State Policy Network aids ALEC and spins disinformation in the states.

 Until Bolick began presenting himself as a defender of low-income African American schoolchildren, he had been most closely associated with attacks on affirmative action.
 He is the author of "The Affirmative Action Fraud: Can We Restore the American Civil Rights Vision?" published by the Cato Institute.

-- Institute for Justice briefing paper, RightWatch, February 2, 2000
+- ↑ 3.0 3.1 A Job is a Right Campaign, Institute for Justice briefing paper, RightWatch, February 2, 2000.

 - ↑ John J. Miller, Fifty Flowers Bloom: Conservative think tanks — mini--Heritage Foundations — at the state level, National Review, November 19, 2007.